ashutoshbhadoria/notes-app/README.md

 # Notes App

-A simple command line based notes taking app with following features
+A simple command line based notes taking app with following features:

 - Add a note.
 - Remove a note.
 - List all notes.
-- Read a notes.
+- Read a note.

 Uses JSON file storage for storing notes.